 Cleaning

 Last but not least cleaning plays a vital role in your organic garden.
-You should remove all the sick plants if noticed, if you will not remove these plants they are surely not going to produce healthy fruits and may spread the disease to other plants.
-So, removing unhealthy and sick plants is part of the good garden practice.
+You should remove all the sick plants if noticed.
+These plants will surely not produce healthy fruits and if you will not remove them they may spread the disease to other plants.
+So, removing unhealthy and sick plants is part of good garden practice.

 Read more